Adaptive Superpixel for Active Learning in Semantic Segmentation: Analyses of adaptive superpixels

-\paragraph{Correlation of metrics and mIoU.} To show the proposed metric can accurately evaluate the superpixel quality for active segmentation, we measure the correlation between various evaluation metric and the performance of actively learned model in Table~\ref{tab:quantitative} and Figure~\ref{fig:co-relation}.
+To show the proposed metric can accurately evaluate the superpixel quality for active segmentation, we measure the correlation between various evaluation metric and the performance of actively learned model in Table~\ref{tab:quantitative} and Figure~\ref{fig:co-relation}.
 We observe that the proposed AF$(G;S)$ shows the highest correlation to the performance of the actively learned model.
-We except AF$(G;S)$ can select suitable superpixel algorithm for active learning, where the related details are provided in Appendix \ref{fig:sup-metrics}.
+We except AF$(G;S)$ can select suitable superpixel algorithm for active learning, where the details are provided in Appendix \ref{fig:sup-metrics}.